TwilioQuest/twilioquest-resources/javascript/lesson-plans/lesson-1.md

 On first starting TwilioQuest, students will be prompted to create an avatar (a character).
 If students are using their own machines and installing before the class, you could encourage them to share their avatars ahead of the lesson to create anticipation for the upcoming class.

+Following character creation, students will be introduced to TwilioQuest through a cinematic and a prologue mission.
+The cinematic and prologue set up the narrative of the game, and teach students how to control their characters and interact with the TwilioQuest world.
+Both cinematic and prologue are skippable, if you want to get straight into the mission content.
+It is recommended though that first time players complete the prologue.
+See the [prologue lesson plan](../../prologue/README.md).

 Throughout the mission, students will create and edit Javascript files.
 To do this, they will need a text editor.
 Most operating systems come with a basic text editor ready installed, but there are many more powerful tools that are freely available, and widely used in industry.
 One such tool is [VSCode](https://code.visualstudio.com/), by Microsoft.
 It is available for all major operating systems.
 It is recommended that students install a text editor like VSCode before the beginning of the class.

 This lesson provides ample time for the downloading and installation of software during the lesson activities, namely Node.js.
 If students are not able to download and install software themselves in your school environment, or you would rather complete the installation in advance, you may want to continue to objectives in [Lesson 2](lesson-2.md) after completing objective 3 below.